Singapore Art Show

-The Singapore Art Show was a biennial festival for visual art in Singapore, first organised by the National Arts Council in 2005 as a platform for local artists and Singaporeans.
+The Singapore Art Show was a biennial festival for visual art in Singapore, first organised by the National Arts Council in 2005 as a platform for Singaporeans to engage with local artists.
 The Singapore Art Show was planned to be held on alternating years with the Singapore Biennale.
-The Art Show had a national focus on Singaporean and Singapore-based artists, while the Singapore Biennale, launched in 2006, would have a broader scope of Southeast Asian contemporary art in the international sphere.
+The Art Show had a national focus on Singaporean and Singapore-based artists, while the Singapore Biennale, launched in 2006, has a broader scope of Southeast Asian contemporary art in the international sphere.
 Instead of having a single theme like the Biennale, the Art Show had sought to feature a large number of exhibitions by local artists without an overarching curatorial theme.

 The inaugural Singapore Art Show was launched on 23 September 2005, which included exhibitions, public art projects, and the television premiere of a commissioned work, 4x4—Episodes of Singapore Art by Ho Tzu Nyen.

 A main platform of the Art Show was the Singapore Art Exhibition, which was held at the Singapore Art Museum.

 History

 The Singapore Art Show was organised as a platform for Singaporean artists to showcase their artworks and to foster public appreciation of the visual arts practices found locally.
-While the Singapore Art Show was organised with a national focus on Singaporean and Singapore-based artists, the Singapore Biennale, launched in 2006, would have an emphasis on Southeast Asian contemporary art in the international sphere.
+While the Singapore Art Show was organised with a national focus on Singaporean and Singapore-based artists, the Singapore Biennale, launched in 2006, focusses on Southeast Asian contemporary art in the international sphere.
 The Singapore Art Show was intended to take place every two years, held on alternating years with the Singapore Biennale.
 Instead of having a single theme like the Biennale, the Art Show sought to feature a large number of exhibitions by local artists without an overarching curatorial theme.